netgroup-polito/frog4-service-layer/README_INSTALL.md

             cd frog-service-layer
             mysql -u service_layer -p service_layer < db.sql

+- Configuration
+    Configuration parameters are stored in [config/default-config.ini](config/default-config.ini); you can copy this file to set up your custom configuration of the service layer.

-    - Change the db connection in configuration/service_layer.conf:
+    - Change the db connection:

         [db]
         # Mysql DB
-            connection = mysql://service_layer:SL_DBPASS@127.0.0.1/service_layer
+        connection = mysql+pymysql://service_layer:SL_DBPASS@127.0.0.1/service_layer

     - Change the orchestrator endpoint:

         [orchestrator]
         port = ORCH_PORT
         ip = ORCH_IP

-    - Change templates inside the "templates" directory with right information

-    - Associate for each user in the DB a service graph (for this step could be useful to install phpmyadmin)
+    - Associate for each user in the DB a service graph:
+        - Copy the json of the user service graph in [graphs](graphs) folder;
-        - Insert a row in the table user
+        - Insert/edit a row in the table user, specifying the file name of the graph in the 'service_graph' column.

 - Run the service layer